Log1x/filament-starter/README.md

 # Filament Starter

-This is my preferred defaults to quickly bootstrap a project utilizing the TALL stack with Filament for the backend.
+This is my preferred defaults to quickly bootstrap a project utilizing the TALL stack with Filament for the admin panel.

 ## Features